What to Expect / FAQ

 Nah.
 Attending a symphony orchestra concert never requires studying.
 The goal is that every concert is self-contained.
 This means everything you need to know will be given to you at the show.
 But, if you do want more information on the music, great, here’s what you can easily do:

 - Read the program.
 The Maestro (our fancy name for a “stick waver”) composes notes about the music and they are printed in every program.
+We post it online before each concert!

 Check out our playlist.
 Free account is required.